prantlf/timezone-support/docs/design.md

 # Design Concepts

-The purpose of this library is to offer an efficient support for time zone handling in th esmallest package.
+The purpose of this library is to offer an efficient support for time zone handling in the smallest package.

 * Lightweight - nothing else is included.
 Thus serving well for other date & time libraries, but also for applications, which do not manipulate dates.
 * Tiny - use packed time zone data, unpacked on demand.
 Compromise between loading time and being ready to use immediately.